Shiro Kawase: World War I

 Kawase was aboard Chikuma when Japan entered World War I on the side of the Allies on 23 August 1914.
 Chikuma was part of the Imperial Japanese Navy squadron which gave chase to the German East Asia Squadron in 1914, then joined the armored cruisers Ibuki and Nisshin in hunting for the Imperial German Navy light cruiser SMS Emden, which was raiding Allied shipping in the Indian Ocean.
 From December 1914 to February 1915, Chikuma and the protected cruiser Yahagi patrolled off the northern coast of Queensland, Australia.

 Kawase transferred to the new battleship Fusō, still fitting out, on 30 June 1915, and was aboard her for her commissioning on 8 November 1915.
 She entered service with the 1st Fleet in December 1915 and patrolled off the coast of China without seeing combat.
 On 1 December 1916, Kawase was promoted to lieutenant and reported aboard the destroyer Hatsuharu.

 On 2 July 1917, Kawase reported ashore for duty with the 2nd Naval District.
-Later in the year, he took the B Class at the Naval War College, then located in Tokyo's Tsukiji district, and in 1918 he took the Advanced Class at the Torpedo School.
+Later in 1917, he took the B Class at the Naval War College, then located in Tokyo's Tsukiji district, and in 1918 he took the Advanced Class at the Torpedo School.
 World War I ended on 11 November 1918 before his next sea tour began.